ahmad-sardar/ahmad-sardar.github.io/README.md

 ## Welcome

-My publicly shared notes on mathematics and machine learning, built from first principles.
+Here I publicly share my notes on mathematics and machine learning, built from first principles.
 The emphasis is deliberately **math-first**: mathematics is studied as a discipline worthy of appreciation in its own right, independent of application.
 The objective is to engage with theory respectfully and rigorously, while maintaining conceptual clarity and depth.

 Machine learning is examined through two complementary theoretical frameworks: